datstartup/ubuntuopenbox/_posts/2020-06-08-crontab-basic.md

 # |  |  |  |  |
 # *  *  *  *  * user-name command to be executed
 ```
-Because I rarely write one myself, I cannot affort to re-learn it every time I need one - I often just Google it.
+Because I rarely write one myself, I cannot afford to re-learn it every time I need one - I often just Google it.

 ## 4. Reload/ restart service after edit
 ```bash